codatio/codat-docs/docs/bank-feeds/mapping/api-mapping.md

 ## List account options

 In preparation, set up your [redirect parameters](/auth-flow/customize/set-up-redirects) to refer to the mapping page of your application.
 Then, direct your customer to the `linkUrl` returned in the [Create a connection](/bank-feeds/create-account#create-a-connection) response.
-After they authorize your access to their accounting software, they'll be guided your application.
+After they authorize your access to their accounting software, they'll be guided to your application.

 Use the [List bank feed account mappings](/bank-feeds-api#/operations/get-bank-account-mapping) endpoint to retrieve a list of valid target accounts available to map the company's source account and display these to your user.